salma2vec/Troeve/README.md

 # Scope
-Since the application is an emergency based application platform, we are planning to have a tie up with the government or a local NGO ready to help during these dire calamities.
+Since the application is an emergency based application platform, we are planning to collaborate/ have a tie-up with the government or a local NGO ready to help during these dire calamities.